hwang42/Gerund-Study/README.md

 ### Install Using `conda`

-After activating the desired virtual environment ([Anaconda's official documentation on virtual environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)), the necessary packages can be installed using the following command.
+After activating the desired virtual environment (use [Anaconda's official documentation on virtual environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) to create a virtual environment in the Prompt terminal), the necessary packages can be installed using the following command.

 ```bash
 $ conda install -c defaults -c stanfordnlp -c conda-forge python=3.8 pandas stanza nltk